awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

    Save and close the file to apply the changes\.

-1. Open the Cluster Autoscaler [releases](https://github.com/kubernetes/autoscaler/releases) page in a web browser and find the Cluster Autoscaler version that matches your cluster's Kubernetes major and minor version\.
-For example, if your cluster's Kubernetes version is 1\.15, find the Cluster Autoscaler release that begins with 1\.14\.
+1. Open the Cluster Autoscaler [releases](https://github.com/kubernetes/autoscaler/releases) page in a web browser and find the latest Cluster Autoscaler version that matches your cluster's Kubernetes major and minor version\.
+For example, if your cluster's Kubernetes version is 1\.15, find the latest Cluster Autoscaler release that begins with 1\.15\.
 Record the semantic version number \(1\.15\.*n*\) for that release to use in the next step\.

 1. Set the Cluster Autoscaler image tag to the version you recorded in the previous step with the following command\.
 Replace the red variable text with your own value\.

    ```
-   kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=k8s.gcr.io/cluster-autoscaler:v1.15.7
+   kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=k8s.gcr.io/cluster-autoscaler:v1.15.5
    ```

 ## View your Cluster Autoscaler Logs<a name="ca-view-logs"></a>